 We know that you will be impressed by our faculty, our educational resources and the quality of education received at Samuel Merritt University.
 After all you are making a significant investment in your future and your choice of graduate program is critical.
 Now, take a look.
 We may be the perfect match!

 The Program of Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) and is currently accredited through Spring 2014.
-The program will be undergoing reaccreditation during Fall 2013.
+The program underwent a reaccreditation review in Fall 2013.

 222 S. Prospect Avenue